k3karthic/ansible__totp-generator-ipfs/README.md

 ## Playbook Configuration

-1. Modify `inventory/oracle.oci.yml`,
+1. Update `inventory/oracle.oci.yml`,
     1. specify the region where you have deployed your server on Oracle Cloud.
     1. Configure the authentication as per the [Oracle Guide](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm#SDK_and_CLI_Configuration_File).
-1. Set username and ssh authentication in `inventory/group_vars/`.
+1. Set username and SSH authentication in `inventory/group_vars/`.

 ### IPNS Initialization

-The IPNS URL is generated based on a keypair.
-Follow the instructions below to create a keypair for the deployment.
+IPNS derives the public URL from a keypair.
+Follow the instructions below to create a keypair.

 Create a key using the following command and note the ID in the result,
 ```